Orbitale/SvelteAdmin/README.md

-# Svelte admin, prototype
+# Svelte admin

+This package is an **admin generator** for your JS/TS/Svelte projects.
+It can consume a distant API, a localStorage, or even an RPC-based data storage (like when using [Tauri](https://tauri.app/)).

-⚠ This package is a **prototype**.
-It is not complete, and there is a [roadmap](#roadmap) at the end of this documentation to know what features are missing.
+It is not yet complete, and there is a [roadmap](#roadmap) at the end of this documentation to know what features are in the development process.

 ## Installation